TIBCONL/tibcodatascienceworkshop/Readme.md

 Congratulations, you've now successfully completed all Labs!

+## Feedback
+Thank you for attending the TIBCO Data Science Workshop.
+We constantly like to improve our workshops.
+Therefore we kindly ask you to complete [this feedback form](https://forms.gle/dcW6GmZzAg5ysytE6).

 ## Additional Resources
 If you'd like to learn more about TIBCO Data Science please consult these resources: